normiesgetout/CTRbot/README.md

 # CTRbot
 some bot for shilling or whatever

 use: Init and load the trainer file with cancer from the 4chan API like dis `./CTRbot -scrape "http(s)://a.4cdn.org/board/pagenumber.json"` replace board and pagenumber with you know

+if you're just interpreting with go you can replace ./CTRbot with `go run main.go` of course.

 then you're all set to run it normally `./CTRbot` and it will generate some keks